whizzer75/whizzer75.github.io/1-install.md

 export MARIADB_ROOT_PASSWORD=$(cat /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1)
 export MARIADB_PASSWORD=$(cat /dev/urandom | LC_ALL=C tr -dc 'a-zA-Z0-9' | fold -w 12 | head -n 1)
 ```

+Beware that running the password export commands multiple times will overwrite the
+previous variable value with a new randomly generated password.
+For this
+reason, we will store the generated passwords in a text file in a later step.
+You may substitute a more secure password storage method of your
+choice instead of using a text file, but you will want to record them
+in order to troubleshoot and maintain your installation.

 We will use an official ownCloud Docker image that also needs a docker volume for persistent data.
 ownCloud can use external authentication mechanisms, but we use local authentication by setting